On the latest evolution of the empire

 A few days later, the three of us resumed the conversation on a Zoom call.

 “I don’t want anything to do with RFS or anybody asking me about intermittent fasting ever again,” John opened the call with.
 “Peter and David, you both have the training knowledge and experience to take it over.
 In addition to the fitness expertise, David, you have the writing skills, and Peter you have the entrepreneurship skills.
-I’ll give you both an equity and Roman Fitness Systems and it’s yours to do as you please.”
+I’ll give you both an equity and Roman Fitness Systems and it’s yours to manage.”

 We were off to the races.
-I was pumping out around an article a week, sending out emails, and even relaunching some of our old programs, like the Super Hero Workout.
+I was pumping out around an article a week, sending out emails, and even relaunching one of our old programs, like the Super Hero Workout.

 We’re now wrapping up 2020, and it’s been almost eight months since Roman Fitness Systems has been back producing articles and content for the first time since 2017.

 While I would continue to write just to get ideas out of my head, it means the world that other people, with unlimited options of things to do and read from doom-scrolling on Twitter to binge-watching Cobra Kai, take the time to read my thoughts.
-If you’ve gotten something out of them, all the better.
+If they’ve served or entertained you in any way, all the better.

 But you’ve also likely noticed in this new iteration of Roman Fitness Systems that John is completely hands-off.
 If you know John it’s not too surprising he’s exited the fitness space.
 Even from the beginning of the blog, he wrote about all topics like how bad the Twilight books are to his rules for success in life.